The Players (New York City): 20th century

-Early 21st century
+21st century

 In 2000, the New York State Attorney General's Office launched an investigation into The Players' financial dealings with the Hampden-Booth Theater Library, which occupies about a third of the club's building, and the John Drew Fund, a charity which has its offices in the building.
 The allegations were that the club may have overcharged the library for building upkeep, and kept more than its appropriate share of the sale of a collection of books in 1984, using the money to help pay for a major renovation to the building.
 The club also borrowed money from the John Drew Fund to pay for the renovation, a loan which had not yet been paid back.
 The boards of the club, the library, and the fund have overlapping members, a circumstance which may have contributed to the financial irregularities.
 The dispute between the library and the club was settled, with neither owing the other any money; the settlement also satisfied part of the state's investigation.
 One of the terms of the settlement was that the club would sell its John Singer Sargent portrait of Edwin Booth to raise money.

 On June 19, 2013, Johnnie Planco was re-elected as president.
 Planco informed members at that time that the club was about $4 million in debt, and raised the possibility that their clubhouse might have to be sold; some estimates put the value of the property at more than $14 million.
 In addition, it has been reported that according to the New York City Department of Finance a lien has been placed against the club due to $250,000 in back taxes owed, in addition to other debts.
 The tax debt has been sold to a third party.